scribd/Weaver/README.md

 ## What does it do?

 `beaverdi` implements the dependency container pattern and generates the boiler plate code for you, which makes objects' initialisation easier and standardized over the codebase.
-It is also able to check at compile time if the dependency graph is valid, preventing any runtime crash to happen.
+It is also able to check at compile time if the dependency graph is valid, preventing any dependency resolution runtime crash to happen.

 ## How does it work?